parsa-fadaei/VPS-BenchMark/README.md

 # VPS-BenchMark
-A Breif Instruction Set on Benchmarking a Newly Configured Linux VPS.
+A Brief Intro on Benchmarking a Newly Configured Linux VPS.

 This Repository can come in handy for Sysadmins/Users that are trying to measure and benchmark the performance of their newly bought/rented Linux Server.